Chanty

 Procrastination is the ultimate time waster.
 Whether it’s putting off a difficult task or simply avoiding work altogether, procrastination can derail your productivity and leave you feeling stressed and overwhelmed.

 The solution: Break large tasks into smaller, more manageable chunks.
 Set deadlines for yourself and hold yourself accountable.
 And if you’re struggling to get started, try the “five-minute rule”: commit to working on a task for just five minutes, and see where it takes you.
+You can also use time-blocking techniques to set aside focused work sessions for tackling difficult tasks.
+This also gives you a clear view of how much time you have left, which can help you avoid procrastinating.

 7. Perfectionism